Browse Categories

 Create Subcategories for a Browse Category

-If you want to add a sub category to an already existing browse category, the original browse category will turn into a container for the sub category.
+If you want to add a sub category to an existing browse category, the original browse category will turn into a container for the sub category.

 So, the results of the original browse category will not show and now the results of the first sub browse category will be there instead.